Intercostal Neuralgia

-The adjustment for intercostal neuralgia involves putting the rib back in its proper place.
-I like to use an osseous adjustment (getting it to “pop”).
+The adjustment for intercostal neuralgia involves putting the rib back in its proper place and I like to use an osseous adjustment (getting it to “pop”).
 The relief is fairly quick, sometimes instant relief, but sometimes it takes a day or two.
-It may take a couple adjustments to get the particularly bad case to go back into their place.
-Ice as a pre-adjustment therapy and after the adjustment can do wonders for taking down the inflammation.
+It may take a couple adjustments to get the particularly bad cases to go back into their place and stop being inflamed.

 The final piece of the equation is to figure out why it went out in the first place.
 There can be structural changes that lead to the rib having a tendency to change positions.
 If that’s the case, correction of those underlying structural conditions will help the rib to behave over the long term.
 Sometimes, trauma is the cause and then it’s a matter of training how to avoid the condition.
 In any case, getting the rib back into place is such a relief that it’s well worth getting it adjusted.